calebjyang/AAConnect/docs/PRD.md

 - "I need a ride to an afterevent." ✅
 - "I want to see which apartments are open to hang." ✅
 - "I want to let people know our apartment is open for visitors." ✅
+- "I want to easily navigate between different sections of the app." ✅

 ### Admin
 - "I want to create and edit upcoming events." ✅